Don't Buzzkill Your Wedding with Bad Wine

 For the “Champagne” toast, it’s perfectly fine to set aside one special bottle for the bride and groom.
 For everyone else, go with Italian Moscato d’Asti or Prosecco.
 These fresh, lightly sparkling wines work with almost any style of cake, and their moderate alcohol will help to keep everyone safe on the drive home.
 Coordinate the timing in advance so your server can have the bubbles ready.
 And offer your nondrinking guests sparkling water or nonalcoholic sparkling cider so they can also toast to your future happiness.

-Set up a wine and water bar.
 Stock it with an equal mix of white wine, dry rosé, red wine and bubbly.
 If you have friends or relatives who are wine collectors, ask if they have some nice wines that they can donate for the occasion.
 Often, people with the best wine cellars are begging for a reason to give some stuff away, because they can’t drink it all themselves.

 Your wine budget should allow one bottle for every two wine-drinking guests.
 Avoid exorbitant corkage fees by holding your reception in a venue that will allow you to bring the wine at no extra charge.
 This requires a bit of research, and it rules out most restaurant and hotel venues, but it will save you a ton of money.